coders-school/cpp-fundamentals/module1/01_types.en.md

 ## Type Sizes

-The C ++ standard defines such a relationship between the sizes of integer types
+The C++ standard defines such a relationship between the sizes of integer types

 ```cpp
 1 == sizeof(char) \